m3dwards/longmynd.org/content/weather/weather-from-24th-february.md

 ---
 title: Weather from 24th February
-date: 2025-02-25T07:24:15.730Z
+date: 2025-02-25T09:17:39.681Z
 ---
 Tuesday looks like being a Mynd day for hang gliding,  sunny but with some fairly big clouds but dry.
+Not as strong at present as forecast, but could be wave influenced, just maybe some periods suitable for PG's but not if the forecasts are trusted.

 Friday/Saturday looking more likely for PG on the Mynd.
 Thursday just might be ok for Long Mountain due to the wind speed.